fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-pdf-files-in-print-format.md

 ## Related Resources

-After you have changed the export type for a single chart, we recommend learning how to:
+After you have exported the chart in PDF, we recommend learning how to:

 * [Change the Export Quality](/exporting-charts/using-fusionexport/tutorials/change-the-export-quality)